edgedb/easy-edgedb/chapter20/index.md

 ## EdgeDB lexical structure

 You might want to take a look at or bookmark {ref}`this page <docs:ref_eql_lexical>` for reference during your projects.
 It contains the whole lexical structure of EdgeDB including items that are maybe too dry for a textbook like this one.
-Things like order of precedence for operators, all reserved keywords, which characters can be used in identifiers, and so on.
+This includes things like order of precedence for operators, all reserved keywords, which characters can be used in identifiers, and so on.

 ## Getting help

 Help is always just a message away.
-The best way to get help is to start a discussion on [our discussion board](https://github.com/edgedb/edgedb/discussions) on GitHub.
-You can also [start an issue here](https://github.com/edgedb/edgedb/issues/new/choose) on EdgeDB, or do the same for the Easy EdgeDB book on this very page.
+The most active place to discuss EdgeDB and get help is [our Discord server](https://discord.gg/edgedb), while the [discussion board](https://github.com/edgedb/edgedb/discussions) on GitHub is another good place to start a conversation.
+You can also [start an issue here](https://github.com/edgedb/edgedb/issues/new/choose) on EdgeDB, or do the same for the Easy EdgeDB book on [its dedicated GitHub repo](https://github.com/edgedb/easy-edgedb/).

 ## And now it's time to say goodbye